 On balance, the NY Project's impact on benthic and pelagic habitat will be either neutral or beneficial to most fish and invertebrates (Hooper et al. 2017).
 While the presence of new hardbottom may influence local distributions of demersal fish and invertebrates on a small spatial scale, no population-level effects are expected.
-Structure-associated species such as black sea bass and others may benefit from the expanded habitat.
+Structure-associated species such as black sea bass, tautog, scup and others may benefit from the expanded habitat.
+Commercial and recreational fisheries targeting these structure-associated species may also benefit by "spillover" effects near these new structured habitats where aggregations are expected to occur (Stobart et al. 2009; van Berkel et al. 2020).
 The new infrastructure will neither harm nor benefit demersal species that prefer open sandy bottoms, such as surfclam and flounders, because sandy bottom is not a limiting feature in the NY Project Area; therefore, impacts are expected to be minor.